-Once the inflation valves are installed inflate the air helper springs to 50 P.S.I. and check the fittings for air leaks with an applied solution of soap and water.
-If a leak is detected at a tubing connection then check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
-The tubing can easily be removed from the fittings by pushing the collar towards the body of the fitting and then pulling out the tube.
-If a leak is detected where the air fitting screws into the air spring, remove the tubing, then screw the air fitting into the air spring until the leak stops.
-Re-install the tubing and re-inflate the air springs and check for leaks as noted above.
+Once the inflation valves are installed, inflate the air helper springs to 50 psi and check the fittings for air leaks with an applied solution of soap and water.
+If a leak is detected, deflate the air spring by depressing the valve core.
+The tubing can easily be removed from the fittings by pushing the collar towards the body of the fitting while pulling out the tube.
+Next, check the tubing connection to ensure that the air tubing is cut as square as possible and that it is pushed completely into the fitting.

+If a leak is detected where the air fitting screws into the air spring, gently tighten the air fitting into the spring until the leak stops.
+Also, check the core of the inflation valve.
+This valve core can be tightened using the cap.
+Re-inflate the air spring and check for leaks again if needed.
+This now completes the installation.
+Reconnect the battery cable and remove the wheele chocks.